 In operation, the analog signal sample is fed to the subtracter, along with the output of the 1-bit DAC.
-The filtered difference signal is fed to the comparator, which samples the difference signal at a frequency many times that of the analog signal sampling frequency (oversampling).
+The filtered difference signal is fed to the comparator, whose output samples the difference signal at a frequency many times that of the analog signal sampling frequency (oversampling).

 Oversampling is fundamental to the operation of sigma-delta ADCs.
-Using the quantization noise formula for an ADC, a 1-bit ADC or comparator yields an SNR of 7.78 dB.
+Using the quantization noise formula for an ADC:

-$$SNR = (6.02 \times number of bits + 1.76) dB,$$
+$$SNR = (6.02\ 3\ number\ of\ bits + 1.76)\ dB$$